zbtolon/get-support/ViewStatus.md

 * Click **Planned maintenance** to view a list of scheduled upcoming maintenance.

   Click a scheduled maintenance to view more details, such as start and stop times and a description of the impact.
-You can filter the list by selecting specific locations and components or by by using keyword searches.
+You can filter the list by selecting specific locations and components or by using keyword searches.

 * Click **Security bulletins** to view a list of security bulletins that might affect various {{site.data.keyword.Bluemix_notm}} services, infrastructure, or the platform.